nogicoder/farcry/README.md

 # Waypoint 35: Calculate the Number of Kills (1)

 Write a SQL query that returns the total number of kills.
-Only count frags that has a victim, i.e., where `victim_name` is not `NULL`.
+Only count frags that have a victim, e.g., where `victim_name` is not `NULL`.
 Alias the returned value with the name `kill_count`.

+For example:

 ```sql
 kill_count